LionsMouthDigital/vue-hex-calendar/README.md

-# vue-hex-date-picker
+# vue-hex-calendar

-> A Vue component for date pickers in the Hex Framework from LionsMouth Digital.
+> A Vue component for calendars in the Hex Framework from LionsMouth Digital.

 ## Build Setup